-Video or Digital Equipment used in Operating Room
+Video or Digital Equipment used in Procedures

-Charges for video or digital equipment used in a surgery are included in the reimbursement for the procedure and are not separately reimbursable.
-Charges for batteries, covers, film, anti-fogger solution, tapes etc., are not separately reimbursable.
+Charges for video or digital equipment used for visual enhancement during a procedure are included in the reimbursement for the procedure and are not separately reimbursable.
+Examples include but are not limited to Ultrasound and Fluoroscopy guidance.
+Charges for batteries, covers, film, anti-fogger solution, tapes, etc., are also not separately reimbursable.